AdobeDocs/analytics-platform.en/help/ai-assistant.md

 1. (Optional) To show sources, click **[!UICONTROL Show Sources]**, and the documentation source or sources that informed the answer are shown.

 1. (Optional) You can also provide a thumbs-up or thumbs-down vote on the helpfulness of any given answer.

+1. (Optional) You can flag the answer for inappropriate or harmful content.